When most people hear about PR and advertising, they assume it’s roughly the same thing.

-According to Ronn Torossian of 5WPR in his book, “For Immediate Release: Shape Minds, Build Brands, and Deliver Results with Game-Changing Public Relations,”
+Ronn Torossian of 5WPR shares insights into the changing world of PR in his book “For Immediate Release: Shape Minds, Build Brands, and Deliver Results with Game-Changing Public Relations,”

 “IBIS World, a media research firm, says PR spending in 2010 was $9.73 billion and forecasts it will increase to $12.82 billion by 2015.
 The growth is in part due to PR’s ability to participate in a more nimble and flexible way with the new methods by which people consume media, including social media.
 That sounds promising until you compare it with ad spending, which even after annual declines in recent years is about $210.5 billion a year in the U.S. The PR business is a tiny piece of the pie compared to advertising; there’s no reason why it can’t continue to grow and take advantage of its agility in the marketplace.”

-According to Roper Public Affairs, 80% of the decision-makers for businesses purchasing products show a preference for information presented in a series of articles (PR) as opposed to advertising.
+Poper Public Fairs reports that 80% of the decision-makers in businesses prefer articles presented in a series of articles, as opposed to advertising.

-The Holmes Report also shows independent firms on the rise while publicly held firms remained flat.
+To add to that, the Holmes Report also shows that independent firms are on the rise, while publicly held firms have experienced far less growth.

 “The growth of independent firms is impressive and beggars the question of whether we’ll see their value overtake publicly held firms,” said ICCO chief executive Francis Ingham.
 “It is intriguing to see that publicly-held firms account for around 42% of the overall market, down from 45% last year – this is perhaps a reflection of the fact that they may have been slightly hamstrung by profit targets to invest as freely in those all-important ‘non-traditional services’ as the independents.”